mark2cy/vim-cfg/README.md

 ** this line : in stage..
 ** this line : unstage
 *** in new branch, stash pop will get 'unstage' contnts.

+** test to create a branch from command line.
+** this branch named '20220529-vim-tet2